 “Pardon me,” the copywriter would weep.

-Fortunately, it’s 2021 and that’s no longer how meetings go.
+Fortunately, since 2021, that’s no longer how meetings go.
 That’s because both good design and a good user experience (UX) are now absolutely crucial to good SEO.
 This has been the case for a few years now, but the Google Page Experience update will force site owners and marketers to take a closer look at their design and their UX.

-A few years ago, intuitive experiences and clean design were nice-to-haves in SEO, not must-haves.
+A few years ago, intuitive experiences and clean design were nice to have in SEO, not must-haves.
 A poorly designed site with a crappy user experience could conceivably still rank.

 When SEO was in its infancy, businesses would often just stuff as many keywords as possible into a web page.
 Even some of the biggest brands in the world like BMW, PwC and Toys R Us were guilty of it.
-It was often unreadable and users hated it, but these pages could still rank back then.
-That was until Google started to penalize sites for keyword stuffing and other black hat tactics.
+It was often unreadable, and users hated it, but these pages could still rank back then.
+That was until Google started to penalize sites for keyword stuffing and other black hat tactics, and now, thankfully, good SEO copywriting puts readers first.

 In recent years, Google has sought to reward the websites that provide the best possible user experience.
 However, a good user experience was somewhat ambiguous.
 SEOs and web designers knew that slow and clunky user experiences were bad.
-But where was the bar truly set for a good user experience?
+But how were you supposed to boost your dwell time, and where was the bar truly set for a good user experience?

 But now, Google has told us that the Page Experience Update looks at the following things as experience signals: